OlavHN/comoyo.github.com/_posts/2013-02-19-tales-of-a-cord-cutting-family.md

 rolling Montana module, and put the Mac mini inside the module.
 The sweet Mac keyboard and glass mouse is on the living room table and when we don't use the new ‘TV’ arrangement we just roll it out of the way so it stands discretely against the wall.
-Meanwhile, the 27-inch Mac mini stays where it was on the bookshelf (see in the background) and is used primarily for school, gaming and work.
+Meanwhile, the 27-inch iMac stays where it was on the bookshelf (see in the background) and is used primarily for school, gaming and work.

 This is how the new ‘TV’ looks inside: